douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * kunlabori - to collaborate
 * kunlaboro - collaboration
 * kunveni - to assemble, to gather
-* kunvenigante - gathering (present participle form of "kunvenigi" which means "to gather")
 * kunvenloko - meeting place
 * kunveno - meeting
 * kuracado - treatment, healing